WarwickRSE/CPP4Researchers-Pointers/README.md

 to be at least C++11.
 Smart pointers are C++11, but the nicest way to work with them is C++14, and we use this freely.
 Ten years is long enough, surely!

+If you've not seen it before, the {} in C/C++ can be used to open a "scope block" even without a keyword such as 'for' or 'if'.
+Variables created in here exist only inside it, like those inside a loop, and are destroyed at the closing-}.
+We use this in places to control our lifetimes and ensure things go "out-of-scope" to show bugs etc.

 ## Why are we being so heavy handed

 Because academic teaching of C++ is often a terrible mish-mash of old